 The food service operation must have a program in place to regularly monitor the workforce for contagious symptoms per the current Minnesota Department of Health guidance.
-When the need to restrict an ill worker/staff person is identified, the food services supervisor/designee can reference established procedures from the Food Program Standards folder of the Food Service Organization Guidebook located on iShare.
+When the need to restrict an ill worker/staff person is identified, this must be documented and the food services supervisor/designee can reference established procedures from the agency's resourcesFood Program Standards folder of the Food Service Organization Guidebook located on iShare.